There's a growing call to defund the police. Here's what it means - Local News 8

 Why defund police?

-McHarris says divesting funds ends the culture of punishment in the criminal justice system.
+McHarris says divesting funds can begin the process of ending the culture of punishment in the criminal justice system.
 And it’s one of the only options local governments haven’t tried in their attempts to end deaths in police custody.

 Trainings and body cameras haven’t brought about the change supporters want.